Your tenant is likely to have an assured shorthold tenancy if; you are a private landlord, the tenancy began on or after 28th February 1997.

 Ensure you have a written agreement with your agent so it is clear what responsibilities this agent is carrying out on your behalf.

 If you intend to rent a property you have previously lived in as an owner you should inform your mortgage company and insurer.
 There may be restrictions on your mortgage and you may need to amend your insurance cover.

 Ensure you ask prospective tenants for a reference from a former landlord if possible to reduce your risks.

-Make sure you get the tenancy agreement in writing.
-This will help ensure you know what you are responsible for, such as bills & council tax, how long the tenancy is for and what the arrangements are for paying rent.
+Use a written tenancy agreement as this will help ensure your tenant knows what they are responsible for, such as who pays utility bills, how long the tenancy is for and arrangements for paying the rent.

-Before you move in make sure you check and sign an inventory with your Landlord.
-This will make things easier if there is a dispute over the return of the deposit at the end of your tenancy.
-Click here to read our guide on the importance of an inventory.
+Agree an inventory with a Tenant before they move in.
+This will make things easier if there is a dispute over the return of the deposit at the end of the tenancy.
+Take a look at our guide to inventories for Landlords.

-Ensure that your deposit is protected.
-All Landlords are required to protect your deposit in one of the three government authorised Tenancy Deposit Protection schemes within 30days of accepting the deposit.
-This is a legal requirement if you have an assured shorthold tenancy agreement.
-Read more information on Tenancy Deposit Protection in our guide for Tenants.
+If you (or your agent) accept a deposit from your Tenants ensure you protect this deposit in one of the government authorised Tenancy Deposit Protection scheme.
+This is a legal requirement if you use an assured shorthold tenancy agreement.
+For further information, see our guide to accepting deposits for Landlords.

-Ask to see a Gas Safety Certificate.
-If there are gas appliances in the property it is a legal requirement for Landlords to have an annual gas safety check conducted by a registered engineer.
-For more information, see our guide on Gas Safety for Tenants
+Provide a gas safety certificate if there are any gas appliances in the property.
+It is a legal requirement to have an annual gas safety check carried out by a Gas Safe registered engineer and to provide your tenant with the certificate within 28 days of each annual check.
+For more information, take a look at our Gas Safety checklist for Landlords.

 Information contained in this article may have changed since it was first published.
 Ezylet strongly advises you to seek legal advice from a qualified professional.